Our Treatment Programs

 • Cognitive assessment focused on the critical and common complaints after concussion can identify appropriate treatment and accommodation.

-• Extended clinic-based cognitive (brain function) rehabilitation is typically not needed.
+o Extended clinic-based cognitive (brain function) rehabilitation is not needed.

-• Medications for anxiety or depression and referral to psychiatry or a therapist if necessary or requested.
+o Medications for anxiety or depression if necessary or requested.

 Weeks or months following a mild injury